Need fresh thinking?

 The final step is to choose specific media tactics.
 Thanks to our research, we’ve taken the guessing game out of the mix.
 Our audience profiling reveals granular information about our audience that will be useful for selecting appropriate media.
 For example, we know that allergy medication users are often driving on Central Avenue, Highway 51, and the NE and SE loops of the 202.
 With that information, we can select billboards for maximum impact.

 Because our target market uses the internet a significant amount of time, we’ve dug deep into their online habits.
 We’ve learned that some of their significant destinations are Amazon, CNN, Facebook, Pandora, Pinterest and Spotify.
-Those are some of the websites we would recommend to reach Arizona residents with allergies.
+Those are some of the websites we would recommend placing healthcare marketing to reach Arizona residents with allergies.

 For cable television, as with other media, our strategy would be to buy media on channels where our target audience is larger than the norm.
 For people with allergies, some of the selected channels include DIY Network, Travel Channel and VHI.
 Local stations are also attractive for this audience, including court shows, daytime talk show, dramas, local news, and reality shows (dating and talent).